 The Farmer's Dog also has a DIY option where it will help you create a custom DIY plan with recipes that suit your dog's needs.
 It'll then send you a DIY Nutrient Mix, which you can add to your home-cooked meals to ensure they're completely balanced.

-How To Make Your Own Dog Food
+How to Make Your Own Dog Food

 Step 1: Consult Your Veterinarian